CARRIXK/flipping-genius/README.md

 ## Manual Testing:

-Manual tests were conducted to ensure the functionality and responsiveness of the website.
-Each link was manually tested to confirm that it redirected to the correct destination.
-All sections were checked for responsiveness across different devices (desktop, tablet, and mobile) to ensure that the layout adjusted properly and remained user-friendly.
-Additionally, hover effects were tested by interacting with various elements like buttons and navigation items to verify that the visual changes (bold text) worked consistently.
-These tests helped ensure a seamless user experience and proper functionality across the site.
+Throughout development, manual testing was conducted to verify the website's functionality and responsiveness.
+Each section was evaluated across desktop, tablet, and mobile devices to ensure the layout adapted correctly and maintained a user-friendly experience.
+Additionally, CSS animations and sound effects underwent rigorous testing to ensure consistency and performance.
+These efforts helped deliver a seamless user experience and optimal site functionality.

 ## Validator Testing